jpwaves/banana2/README.md

 If you don't have MySQL Workbench installed already, go to [this link](https://dev.mysql.com/downloads/workbench/) to install it.

 To install, first git clone this project onto your local machine.
+If you already download the zip file and extracted it, skip this step and `cd` into the root directory for this repository (`banana2`).

 ```
 git clone git@github.com:jpwaves/banana2.git